 Physical/Electronic Modification 8.
 Plug device into the OBD II port to disable auto start-stop using FORScan softwareHard: easy to insert OBD II device into OBD II port, but requires FORScan software and programming the vehicle properlyNoYes, BMS functions$20-$60

 Physical/Electronic Modification 9.
-Plug device into the OBD II port that memorizes the last auto start-stop settingEasy: insert device into OBD II port in cabinYesNo$100-$150
+Plug device into the OBD II port that memorizes the last auto start-stop settingEasy: insert device into OBD II port in cabinYesNo$100

 Conclusion on Permanently Disabling Auto Start-Stop on the 13th Gen Ford F-150

-It’s apparent that there are plenty of different options out there for permanently disabling the auto start-stop feature on the 13th generation Ford F-150’s.
-If you can get away without modifying your vehicle at all, this in my opinion is the best thing you can do.
-Not only will it not cost you a dime, but it is usually a safer alternative to a DIY modification on your vehicle.
+From this post, you’ve seen that there are lots of different options out there for permanently disabling the auto start-stop feature on the 13th generation Ford F-150’s.
+In my opinion, if you can get away without modifying your vehicle at all, then I would go this route.
+This means everytime you get in your car, press the start/stop button in the center dash.
+If you can do this everytime, then you’ve eliminated the problem without spending a dime.

-If you cannot make the driving behavior change as mentioned previously, then my recommendation is to go with a plug-in device that goes into the back of the auto start-stop switch or into the OBD II port.
-Not only are these safer options as they should be developed, manufactured, and tested by these companies selling the product, but they also are easily reversible and may still maintain function of the auto start-stop switch if you need it.
+If you just can’t make the driving behavior change as mentioned previously, then my recommendation is to go with a plug-in device that goes into the back of the auto start-stop switch or into the OBD II port.
+Not only are these safer options as they should be developed, manufactured, and tested by these companies selling the product, but they also are easily reversible and still maintain function of the auto start-stop switch if you need it.
 Another plus is that there will be no trace of it for warranty purposes if that is a concern of yours.
-The only downside is that these products can be a bit pricey.
+The only downside is that these products can be a bit pricey, so you can expect to spend somewhere between $50-$100 for these types of devices.

 I would also include the disconnecting of the BMS connector from the negative terminal of the battery as a recommended option.
 This solution is very easy to do, and should not affect the safety features/functions of the vehicle.
-The only thing affected is the BMS system, which may reduce the life of the battery; but many folks compare the disabling of the BMS system to a traditional car battery system.
+The only thing affected is the BMS system, which may reduce the life of the battery; but many folks compare the disabling of the BMS system to reverting back to a traditional car battery system.
 So, you may lose out on the newer smart battery monitoring/management features, but the vehicle should generally operate the same as if you did not disconnect it.
-Finally, it’s very easy to reconnect the BMS connector to return to its original condition.
+Finally, it’s very easy to reconnect the BMS connector to return it to its original condition should you need to.

 Last is the disabling of the BMS via FORScan.
 I wouldn’t recommend this if you are not technologically familiar with the programming as it can be easy to screw things up if you’re not careful.
 However, it is a more elegant solution to disabling the BMS rather than leaving the BMS connector unplugged at the battery.